Part 2: Calibration & Imaging of J1849+3024

 avgchannel='xx')

 • Iterate through the baselines.
-An example is given below for the Ef to Wb baseline on the LL correlation, spectral window zero and the first couple of scans.
-You should see that there's some jumps in phase across scans but also general trends within the scans.
-A single scan per solution interval will only correct jumps between scans so at least two are needed to track the change within a scan
+An example is provided below for the Ef to Wb baseline, focusing on the LL correlation, spectral window zero, and the first couple of scans.
+You will notice some phase jumps across scans, along with general trends within the scans.
+A single scan per solution interval will only correct jumps between scans, so at least two are necessary to track changes within a scan.

-• Now, we want to ensure we get enough S/N per solution, so use the avgtime parameter to see if the averaged solutions track the phase trends rather than noise
+• Now, we want to ensure we obtain sufficient S/N per solution, so use the avgtime parameter to determine if the averaged solutions reflect the phase trends rather than noise.

-• Once you've found an appropriate interval, write this down and we will use this as your solution interval.
-I used 20 seconds as this gives three points with equal amounts of data per scan (as each scan is 1 min)
+• Once you find an appropriate interval, write it down, and we will use it as your solution interval.
+I used 20 seconds because this provides three points with equal amounts of data per scan (since each scan is 1 minute).

 6C.
 Derive phase self-cal solutions